hrluo/TopologicalBayesianActiveContour/README.md

 	 2. import initialization mask from external file and automatically select n_curve contours with the roughest  estimate of area within
 	 3. import initialization mask from external file and cycle through contours until n_curve initializations accepted by user
 	 4. input initialization curve from external file
-	 - `TOPBACSegNT.m`  Perform TOP-BAC segmentation without use of training data (e.g., synthetic simulations, skin lesion data), with an option of pooling the density estimate of objects.
+	 - `TOPBACSegNT.m`  Perform TOP-BAC segmentation without use of training data (e.g., neuron data), with an option of pooling the density estimate of objects.

 **Abstract**
 A fundamental problem in computer vision is boundary estimation, where the goal is to delineate the boundary of objects in an image.
 In this paper, we propose a method which jointly incorporates geometric and topological information within an image to simultaneously estimate boundaries for objects within images with more complex topologies.
 This method uses a topological method to assist with initializing the active contour algorithm, a method which combines pixel clustering, boundary smoothness, and potential prior shape information to produce an estimated object boundary.
 Active contour methods are known to be extremely sensitive to algorithm initialization, relying on the user to provide a reasonable starting curve to the algorithm.
 In the presence of images featuring objects with complex topological structures, such as objects with holes or multiple objects, the user must initialize separate curves for each boundary of interest.
 We propose the use of a topological method to provide an automatic initialization in such settings.
 Our proposed topologically-aware method can produce a smart initialization, freeing up the user from potential pitfalls associated with objects of complex topological structure.
 We provide a detailed simulation study comparing our initialization to the one obtained from other standard segmentation algorithms.
 The method is demonstrated on artificially-constructed image datasets from computer vision, as well as applications to skin lesion and neural cellular images, for which multiple topological features can be identified.